Sacramento's new 'pot boss' working on permits for marijuana delivery services

-Sacramento's new pot boss is hoping to develop a permit to legalize marijuana delivery services.
+Sacramento's new pot boss is working on a permit to legalize marijuana delivery services.

 According to websites and city officials, there are 180 marijuana delivery services.
 They're all illegal.

+"There are no permitted delivery services in the city of Sacramento," said Joe Devlin, chief of cannbis policy and enforcement with the city of Sacramento.

-Joe Devlin with the Dity of Sacramento is the city's first marijuana boss.
+Devlin is the the city's first marijuana boss.
 Among a lot of tasks he's working on, one of them is developing a framework and draft for a marijuana delivery permit.

+"First we need to address public safety," Devlin said.
+"We're gonna evaluate best practices across the country."

 © 2017 KXTV-TV